Anish-ai/mini-docker/DOCUMENTATION.md

 **Mini Docker** is a lightweight, educational container runtime built from scratch in Go.
 It is designed to demonstrate the fundamental operating system concepts that power modern container engines like Docker, Kubernetes, and Podman.

 Unlike full-scale container engines, this project focuses on simplicity and readability.
-It strips away complex networking, image layering, and resource quotas to focus on the core mechanism: **Process Isolation**.
+It strips away complex networking and resource quotas to focus on the core mechanisms: **Process Isolation** and **Image Management**.

 **Special Note on Environment:**
 This project is specifically tailored to run inside **WSL (Windows Subsystem for Linux)**.
 Standard container runtimes often rely on features like `cgroups` (Control Groups) and `overlayfs` (Overlay Filesystems) which can be problematic or unsupported in basic WSL setups.
-Mini Docker works around these limitations to provide a functional "container-like" experience on Windows.
+Mini Docker works around these limitations to provide a functional "container-like" experience on Windows using standard Linux primitives.

 ---

-## 2. What is a Container?
-(The Theory)
+## 2. Core Concepts (The Theory)

 To understand what we are building, we must understand what a container actually *is*.

-A container is **not** a real physical object or a virtual machine.
+It is **not** a virtual machine.
 It is a **process** on your computer that has been tricked into believing it is the only process running on a separate machine.

 We achieve this "trick" using Linux Kernel features: